-Listed on the National Register of Historic Places and designated a National Historic Landmark, the Franklin School building is located at 13th & K Streets N.W. in downtown Washington, D.C.
-Designed in 1869 by famed architect Adolf Cluss, the school building is one of only fourteen buildings in Washington with an interior landmark designation.
+Listed on the National Register of Historic Places and designated a National Historic Landmark, Franklin School is located at 13th & K Streets, N.W.
+Designed in 1869 by architect Adolf Cluss, the school is one of only fourteen buildings in Washington with an interior landmark designation.

 - 2010-01-11 Letter Franklin Santos

 - January 11, 2010, George R. Clark, Chair, Committee of 100 & Charles J. Robertson, Co-chair, Historic Preservation Subcommittee